-Subsidies and Consumption of Public Services
+5. Subsidies and the Consumption of Public Services

-Many private goods that could be priced and sold through the market by private providers are in fact provided by state governments in India, sometimes, in competition with private providers.
-These include services like education, health, power, etc, which are provided at subsidised rates.
-So, the question arises: Do subsidies impact the consumption of public services?
-To address this question, we combine the data on interstate variations in subsidy flows with the data from an earlier study on interstate variations in the delivery of public services (Mundle et al 2016).
+Many private goods which could be priced and sold through the market by private providers are in fact provided by state governments in India, sometimes in competition with private providers.
+These include services like education, health, power, etc. which are provided at subsidized rates.
+So the question arises, do subsidies impact the consumption of public services?
+To address this question we combine the data on inter-state variations in subsidy flows with the data from an earlier study on inter-state variations in the delivery of public services (Mundle, Chowdhury and Sikdar, 2016)